A Visitor’s Guide to the ultimate Finnish Sauna tour. Even the Bus Has One!

 Our restaurants’ dishes are made from ingredients that are gathered from the surrounding forests, lakes, and food from the local producers” describes Korhonen.

 Sauna guides are a way to give their customers the real Finnish sauna experience, as a lot of the beliefs around it are misinformed.
 “All sauna tours have a guide who tells about the history and the Finnish sauna culture as well as shows you what to do in there…People have so many different perceptions.”

 We have wanted to make the Finnish Sauna Experience easy to participate and enjoy for everyone from all around the world.”
 For instance, visitors don’t have to be buck naked in the sauna…bathing suits are ok!

-If you’re daring, you will even venture into the frozen lakes, a Finnish tradition that perfectly accentuates a steam in the warm sauna.
-Ice swimming is optional, but provides a fun rush of endorphines for the braver souls.
+If you’re daring, you will even venture into the frozen lakes, a Finnish tradition that perfectly accentuates steam in the warm sauna.
+Ice swimming is optional but provides a fun rush of endorphins for the braver souls.

 Saunatour is located in a town in Finnish Lapland called Kuusamo.
 In terms of traveling, the fastest and easiest way to get there is to fly to Finland’s capital city, Helinski.
 From there, smaller, connecting flights can be taken daily to reach Kuusamo.
 Trains and buses are also available.